bmoniey/FilamentMeasuringTool/README.md

 - store and read calibration from eeprom
 - added calibration mode
 - added updates to push-buttons to handle calibration mode

+### 2.1.1
+- removed unused variables and comments
+- created defines for magic numbers
+- improved handling of button presses
+- improved entry and return from calibration mode